yumafuu/dezo/README.md

 # Dezo
-Dezo is a cli tool that transrate Japanese between English.
+Dezo is a cli tool that transrates Japanese between English.

 ## Installation